 After a while, I now have the knife, and all of my keys accessible in a way that is easy to remember, and quick to use.

-The Klecker knife
+The Klecker Knife Review

 This knife was an added accessory that I had really wanted.
 It showed up exactly like I thought it would, and works perfectly.